HomiGrotas/homigrotas.github.io/README.md

 # About
 Hello, I am back!
-After few years of developing low and high level systems, I started navigate inti the field of security research.<br><br>
+After few years of developing low and high level systems, I started navigate into the field of security research.<br><br>

 <br>
 Here are my currnent writeups: